 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

-Carpenter Bees are large, black and yellow stinging insects that typically only live up to a year.
-Females rarely sting and males cannot sting.
-These bees typically bore into raw wood and and deck timbers, especially if it’s weathered or has starter holes.
-As a result can cause severe damage to log and wood-sided structures.
-Contrary to popular belief, Carpenter Bees do not eat the wood, they simply chew and live within it.
+Carpenter bees are large, black and yellow stinging insects whose life only spans up to a year.
+Females rarely sting and males completely lack the ability to.
+These bees bore into raw wood and deck timbers, especially if it’s weathered or has starter holes.
+As a result, this can cause severe damage to log and wood-sided structures.
+Contrary to popular belief, these bees do not eat wood, they simply chew and live within it.
 Nectar from flowering plants is their main food source.

-Carpenter Bees overwinter and typically become active in April and May and lay their eggs in June.
-Professional treatment for Carpenter Bees is key.
+Carpenter bees overwinter and typically become active in April and May and lay their eggs in June.
+Professional treatment is key.
 Moreover, dusting in entrance holes and an exterior pesticide treatment on affected wood is the most effective method for control.
-Carpenter Bees typically require multiple treatments over the course of a season.
-To prevent Carpenter Bees from re-infesting, caulking and sealing of of holes and refinishing or replacement of wood is necessary.
+Carpenter bees typically require multiple treatments over the course of a season.
+To prevent them from re-infesting, caulking and sealing off holes and refinishing or replacement of wood is necessary.

 In order to keep carpenter bees out of the home, it is essential always to inspect the perimeter.
 Seal any cracks and crevices you jay see along the foundation and walls with caulk; repair holes in screens on windows or doors, and keep the doors closed unless in use.
 Professional treatment is vital if you have an active infestation.
 Dusting in entrance holes and an exterior pesticide treatment on affected wood is the most effective method for control.
 Carpenter bees typically require multiple treatments throughout a season.
 To prevent re-infestation, caulk and seal off holes, refinishing, or replacement of wood is necessary.